My Curriculum My World

-The Curriculum for all our all needs Special School helps our pupils to locate themselves Culturally, Scientifically, Geographically and Historically in this richly diverse and rapidly changing part of Eastern England.
+The Curriculum for our all needs specialist school helps our pupils to locate themselves Culturally, Scientifically, Geographically and Historically in this richly diverse and rapidly changing part of Eastern England.

-The Boston Land and Sea curriculum prepares our students not only to play a fully included part in their local context but seeks to equip them to shape it for the better.
+The Boston Endeavour Academy curriculum prepares our pupils not only to play a fully included part in their local context but seeks to equip them to shape it for the better.